Skip to main content

 When tourists don’t know where to go, they go to the local visitor bureau.
 You can find a list of official Canadian tourism offices here, separated by province.

 These offices feature local businesses and activities that appeal to tourists.
 For instance, they may feature certain restaurants or shops in their online or printed guides.
-Reach out to the most relevant tourism office to you and see if there are ways you can work together to market your business and reach a new audience.
+Reach out to the most relevant tourism office to see if you can work together to market your business and reach a new audience.

 3. Connect with local hotels, concierges, and travel agents.

-Hotel concierges are a direct pipeline from travellers to your business.
-They are often the ones to give inside tips to tourists about where to go and what to do.
-Get to know them and court them a bit.
+Hotel concierges often give tourists insider tips about where to go and what to do.
+Get to know them and let them know what your business has to offer.
 For instance, if you have a restaurant or bar, invite them to try some food and drinks, free of charge.
 If you have a service, give them a pass or voucher to see how fun it is.
-Or if you have a unique shop, send over a gift basket of some items that are uniquely yours.
+Or, if you have a unique shop, send over a gift basket of some items that are uniquely yours.
 These gestures help ensure you are front and centre in their minds when they make recommendations to guests.

 4. Optimize your website for travellers and mobile users.